HM5207 – Hazardous Material Spill Contingency Plan

 4. PPE such as gloves, safety glasses and/or goggles, lab coat or apron, chemical-resistant booties

-1. Emergency Hazardous Material Spill Procedures
+2. Emergency Hazardous Material Spill Procedures

 Emergency spills are spills of any hazardous material in a quantity or location that the employee has not been trained to handle.
-Emergency spills are generally more than a liter in volume and involve a highly toxic or reactive compound, present an immediate fire or environmental hazard, or require additional PPE (e.g., respirator) and specialized training to properly cleanup.
+Emergency spills are more than about one liter in volume and involve a highly toxic or reactive compound, present an immediate fire or environmental hazard, or require additional PPE (e.g., respirator) and specialized training to properly cleanup.
 The following procedures must be followed in the event of an emergency hazardous material spill:

 2. If chemical exposure has occurred to the skin or eyes, the affected personnel should be taken to the nearest safety shower and eyewash station.

-2. Fires or Explosions
+3. Fires or Explosions

 In case of a fire or explosion building occupants must take the following steps.